-If businesses are going to take advantage of disruptive new technologies, it’s become increasingly clear that we’re going to need a data centre that eliminates as many manual operations as possible.
-The self-driving data centre uses data to become smarter every day, is upgraded, managed, and maintained by software, and is inherently simple and predictable.
+If businesses are going to take advantage of disruptive new technologies, it's become increasingly clear that we're going to need a data center that eliminates as many manual operations as possible.
+The self-driving data center uses data to become smarter every day, is upgraded, managed, and maintained by software, and is inherently simple and predictable.

-Much like self-driving cars, self-driving data centres are really about four key things:
+Much like self-driving cars, self-driving data centers are really about four key things: